 This is the second of my blogs about my trips to the north of Scotland this year.
 The previous one was about Cul Mor.
 This one is about Ben More Coigach (Gaelic – Beinn Mhor na Coigich).
 In Gaelic, Beinn (or Ben) Mhor (or Mor/More) just means ‘big hill’ or ‘mountain‘.
-Coigach is a sparsely Continue Reading
+Coigach is Continue Reading

 Cul Mor